Organising your data

 Don't let your folder structure become too complicated, and avoid too many layers in your hierarchy (three is comfortable; ideally no more than four at the most).

 Confidential information, for example, participant records, should be stored in separate folders with appropriate access controls.
 The owner of a fileshare on the University network can manage individual access permissions to the fileshare and folders within it.
-For more information, consult IT guidance on managing the security groups for collaborative file shares (login required).
+For more information, consult IT guidance on (login required).

 Raw data and milestone document versions should be saved as read-only files, ideally in separate folders.
 Contact IT if you require assistance managing file permissions.